xa49/tilos_player/README.md

 Feature: (headless) VLC with simple controls from the command line, e.g. pause, next episode, previous episode - not much more
 Stability: copy the files to a safe location where users won't delete / move the files
 Feature: play livestream
+Stability: downloading as main.zip is risky. if there is already a main.zip then copying further instructions won't work

 [^1]: Notes: termios is not implemented for Windows.
 Later on users will have to add VLC to path.